josemazo/nyc-taxi-tip-predictor/README.md

 Extended version
 ----------------

-For read an extended version you can read the IPython `notebooks` that describe the complete process.
+For read an extended version there are some IPython `notebooks` that describe the complete process.
 You can find them in this repo, but for a better reading use [this](http://nbviewer.ipython.org/github/josemazo/nyc-taxi-tip-predictor/tree/master/notebooks/) `nbviewer` link.